safops/MCBCMassacre/README.md

+# prayer works!
+i need to get somewhere and review all of the files. im getting a divergent branches error when pulling on one of my linux servers.

+so, regardless of the letter, go with the spirit. if any letter in this repo makes it sound like a massacre didnt occur, go to the Spirit in prayer. just ask Him for guidance on what youre reading. then go with what you feel. only He can make you feel.

+oh, and you git nerds out there, im putting everything where you prayed i would long ago, the extended descriptions. i think theyve messed with the head.

 # Latest updates...
 Follow the commits for the latest...
 We've switched back to the vault at the Creator's instructions.
 Watch these commits for all the developing information.
 And its developing rapidly!